Specialisms & expertise

 Settlements on high value brain injury and para/tetraplegic claims and other important cases have included:

-- £3.8m for a father of 3 children who sustained tetraplegia.
+- £3.8 million for a father of three children who sustained tetraplegia.

-- £1.5m for a client who sustained a below knee amputation.
+- £1.5 million for a client who sustained a below knee amputation.

-- £1.5m lump sum plus index linked payment of £61,000 per year for life for a cerebral palsy client.
+- £1.5 million lump sum plus index linked payment of £61,000 per year for life for a cerebral palsy client.

-- £1.2m for a clinical negligence client who had jumped from first floor window of a hospital ward and sustained a brain injury.
+- £1.2 million for a clinical negligence client who had jumped from a first floor window of a hospital ward and sustained a brain injury.

 - Group action litigation including Gulf War syndrome, Myodil myelogram, PPI breast implant, DePuy hip prostheses.

 - Acting for clients in Court of Appeal in McKenny and another v Foster All ER 73; Lac and others v Clayton All ER 159.

 Sharon is currently acting for a group of 30 patients and their families, in claims against a local hospital and individual surgeons, for providing poor standard of care and negligent treatment at their upper Gastro-intestinal (GI) unit, which had led to catastrophic injury and death.

 Royal College of Surgeons (RCS) has published its investigation into this hospital, which has revealed serious failings throughout their upper GI unit, including the surgeons, governance and management systems in place at the Trust.
 RCS identified a number of problems in the upper GI unit which included: